Dunjonquest: Gateway to Apshai (1983)

 In 1983, Epyx released the action-oriented Gateway to Apshai.
 It serves as a prequel to Temple of Apshai, as its story is set at a time before the Temple of Apshai was rediscovered.
 The game consists of 8 levels with 16 dungeons each There are no room descriptions.
 The game was published on a cartridge, is controlled with the joystick and runs in real time with a focus on fast action.
 The player character has attributes for strength, agility, luck and health, which are randomly increased each time a dungeon is completed.

 Temple of Apshai Trilogy (1985)

 In 1985, Epyx published a remake of Temple of Apshai, featuring new graphics and music, and bundled with both Upper Reaches of Apshai and Curse of Ra on a single disk into the Temple of Apshai Trilogy.
 The game was redesigned by Stephen Landrum.
 The trilogy was ported to 16-bit computers by Westwood Studios.
 These versions feature mouse controls and room descriptions within the game instead of the manual.

 Cliffs of Tyyr (unreleased)

-In an article he wrote for BYTE magazine, Jon Freeman named several titles of Dunjonquest episodes, among them Cliffs of Tyyr.
+Freeman in BYTE magazine named several titles of Dunjonquest episodes, among them Cliffs of Tyyr.
 The game was never released.